Use Relevance Search for faster, comprehensive search results

 Highlights matches in the result list.

-- Relevance Search isn't available for Dynamics 365 (on-premises) organizations.
+- Relevance Search isn't available for Dynamics 365 for Customer Engagement (on-premises) organizations.

 - Enabling Relevance Search allows all users in the organization to use it.

 - Relevance search is text-based, and can search only on fields of type Single Line of Text, Multiple Lines of Text, Option Sets, or Lookups.
 It doesn't support searching in fields of Numeric or Date data type.

 Although Relevance Search finds matches to any word in the search term in any field in an entity, in Quick Find—even with full-text search enabled—all words from the search term must be found in one field.

 In Relevance Search, the better the match, the higher it appears in the results.
 A match has a higher relevancy if more words from the search term are found in close proximity to each other.
 The smaller the amount of text where the search words are found, the higher the relevancy.
 For example, if you find the search words in a company name and address, it might be a better match than the same words found in a large article, far apart from each other.
 Because the results are returned in a single list, you can see a mix of records displayed one after another, such as accounts, opportunities, leads, and so on.
 The matched words in the list are highlighted.

 When Relevance Search is enabled for your organization, it becomes the default search experience.
 When you enter a search term in Search Dynamics 365 for Customer Engagement apps data on the navigation bar, and then select the Enter key or select the search button, the Relevance Search search results page appears.
 Search results are shown in a single list ordered by relevance.
 To learn how to change your default search experience, see Select a default search experience.